openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 ## Overview

 This specification defines the new endpoints as well as additional parameters to existing OpenID Connect endpoints required to implement the protocol outlined in the previous section.
+Aspects not defined in this specification are expected to follow [OpenID.Core].

 There are the following new endpoints: